 If you are completely new to Hindu philosophy, then I’d say the best place to start is with The Collected Works of Swami Vivekananda – Vol 1 & 2 (of 9 volumes).

 For a more critical study of the schools of Hindu philosophical thought, an excellent introduction is S. Radhakrishnan’s Indian Philosophy Vol 1 & 2.
 Even thought it is just introductory, it is not for the faint-hearted.
-The six darshanas (systems of Indian philosophical thought) introduced in the book: the phenomenal depth with which Hindus had brainstormed the nature of knowledge and the means of acquiring higher knowledge — steeped in epistemology, psychology, logic, and metaphysics.
+The six darshanas (systems of Indian philosophical thought) introduced in the book reveal the phenomenal depth with which Hindus had brainstormed the nature of knowledge and the means of acquiring higher knowledge — steeped in epistemology, psychology, logic, and metaphysics.
 It is said that, of those who undertake a serious study of the six darshanas without being tempered with yoga, most will give up quickly or be driven to insanity.
 The hair-splitting logic will impel you to take your conscious to higher levels, without which you either reach a dead-end or become trapped in a hysteresis loop.

 Even reading Tamil tantric classical texts (like Thirumanthiram) is a mind-bending exercise.
 But with time, if you keeping trudging through, your mind adapts and takes you into a different mode of acquiring insight/knowledge.
 The text itself is written in a style of language known as sandhya basha (or “twilight language”), whose intention is not as much to shroud things in secrecy, but to raise your mind to the level where you start gaining insight without being restricted by the linearity of language to convey information.

 Also, to note, in Hindu philosophy drishta or “direct revelation” is not some religious jargon as in “having visions” or “hearing voices”, but one of the pramanas (valid methods of acquiring knowledge: meditative insight, deep reflection, reasoning (inference, deduction,…), etc).
-The most efficient of these tools for exploring the inner conscious (pratyak-chetana), that became sharpened over thousands of experimentation and refining, is that of Yoga (no, not the exercise as it is known in the west!).
+The most efficient of these tools for exploring the inner conscious (pratyak-chetana), that became sharpened over thousands of experimentation and refining, is that of Yoga (no, not the exercise as it is known in the west, which is just yoga-asanas).
 This is similar to the meditative or inspirational insights that scientists experiences when tackling a problem, only difference is that Hindu philosophers explicitly developed it and harnessed it at will for their explorations.